patrykpilek/MyBlogger/README.md

 - [x] creating a separate file for classes
 - [x] creating database class
 - [x] creating method to access PDO methods

+### Creating User Login

+- [x] creating users table
+- [ ] creating validate class
+- [ ] creating method to include classes automatically
+- [ ] validating login
+- [ ] creating method to check if email is already exist
+- [ ] logging user in
+- [ ] creating method to check if user is logged in